Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Evaluation

-In this work, we assume that the objects are located on a flat surface in front of the robot.
-Thus, there are three possible natural poses in which drills, spray bottles or mugs can be: standing upright and laying on their left or right side.
-All other possible poses on a flat surface are unstable and transition quickly to the one of the described poses.
-Mugs can also be positioned upside down; however, we do not use this pose in our experiments to ensure that the results are consistent and comparable between object categories.
+In this work, we assume that the objects are located on a table in front of the robot.
+Thus, there are three possible natural poses in which drills, spray bottles, or mugs can be: standing upright and lying on their left or right side.
+All other possible poses on a flat surface are unstable and transition quickly to one of the described poses.
+Mugs can also be positioned upside down.
+However, we do not use this pose in our experiments to ensure that the results are consistent and comparable between all object categories.

 Actions are generated with a frequency of 30\,Hz.
-An episode terminates when: (i) a target functional pre-grasp is reached, (ii) an object falls from the table, or (iii) a maximum number of steps is reached.
-We set the maximum number of steps to 200, which corresponds to $\approx\!6.7$ seconds.
-The objects are spawned on a table in front of the robot, such that at least 75\% of their bounding box is in its manipulation workspace.
+The objects are spawned on a table in front of the robot, such that at least 75\% of their bounding box is in the manipulation workspace.
 Poses in which objects are lying on their sides are the most challenging for functional grasping because of the occlusion.
 For this reason, we focus on such poses and use the following object rotation distribution: 20\% of the objects are upright, 40\% are on their left side, and 40\% are on their right side.
 The yaw angle and the object position are sampled uniformly.
 The hand starts at a random 6D pose above the table.
-Notably, objects laying on the right side require more complex pre-grasp manipulation for functional grasping with the right hand.
+Notably, objects lying on the right side are more challenging to functionally grasp with the right hand.
 Learning is performed on the training set of 30 objects.
-A target functional pre-grasp was defined for each object manually.
+A target functional pre-grasp is defined for each object manually.